Do you have a life insurance policy? Have you ever considered borrowing against the death benefit?

 If you are short on cash and need funds to pay for a financial emergency or other expenses, one option is borrowing from life insurance.
 But the question is, should you?

 There is no one-size-fits-all answer.
 It all depends on your situation.
-Ask your life insurance company to provide an “in-force illustration.”
+Most reputable life insurance companies to provide an “in-force illustration.”
 It will show how a life insurance policy loan will affect your policy.
 Take a policy loan only if the pros outweigh the cons.

 Some of the things to consider are: